-If you have a dentist's malpractice insurance cover, your attorney's fees and court costs are covered.
-In case of an arbitration, the price of arbitration costs falls within the insurance coverage.
+If you have a dentist’s malpractice insurance cover, your attorney’s fees and court costs are covered.
+In the case of arbitration, the price of arbitration costs falls within the insurance coverage.
 You also need not worry about the settlement costs.

 Consider Medical Malpractice Insurance For That Rainy Day

 Dentistry can be rewarding when things are working.
 But in case of an unanticipated claim, you may be thrown off balance legally and financially.
 Having a cover that can protect you during such times gives you the confidence to function optimally.